yuchdev/windows_10_antispy/README.md

-# win10_cleaner
+# Yet another Windows 10 pocket antispy script
-Cleanup Windows 10 from all bloatware and resolve privacy issues
+## Helps you to get rid of all Windows 10 bloatware and resolve privacy issues

 Current version performs following cleanups:
 * Disable all Telemetry and data-collecting services in Service Control Manager